chazzly/knife-verschart/README.md

     -e environment[,environment,...]
 A comma-separated list of environments to be considered primary.
 Versions which are NOT frozen willl be highlighted red.
     The primary environment(s) can also be set by using knife[:primary] setting in knife.rb

+    -o, --env_order env[,env,....]
+A comma-separated list of environments to establish an display order.
+Any existing environments not included in this list will be added at the end

 Output will look something like this: